I recently received an email from a reader telling me that there was a problem.

 To turn it on, type:

-So in the case of an HD display, you would write:
+So in the case of a 4K display, you would write (change the resolution to your monitor):

 Here is what the Python script for turning the monitor off would look like: